 This is because Prince William and Prince Harry have a higher rank than the princesses Anne, Eugenie, and Beatrice — they have precedence, and this higher rank is reflected on their wives, so they are then moved ahead.

 As William is second-in-line to the throne and has a higher royal ranking than Harry, it also technically means Kate outranks Meghan.
-This also means that if they were to meet in public, the royal protocol would dictate that Meghan should curtsy to Kate.
+This also means that the royal protocol would dictate that Meghan should curtsy to Kate if they were to meet in public.

 Despite this, even Camilla’s position in the royal family is still partially dependent on her husband’s physical presence, as she technically ranks below the Queen’s cousin, Princess Alexandra, when the Prince of Wales is not present.